lightning/bolts/04-onion-routing.md

     - otherwise:
       - if UPDATE is set, AND the `channel_update` is valid and more recent than the `channel_update` used to send the payment:
-        - if this [FIXME: what does 'this' refer to?] should not have caused the failure:
+        - if this [FIXME: what does 'this' refer to?] should NOT have caused the failure:
           - MAY treat the `channel_update` as invalid.
         - otherwise:
           - SHOULD apply the `channel_update`.